 NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examinations.
 This study resource provides students with in-depth knowledge of the topics covered, and the NCERT solutions collated by the subject matter experts are helpful in achieving good marks in the examinations.
 This chapter is a brief introduction to Liberalisation, Privatisation And Globalisation: An Appraisal.

-Download PDF Of Ncert Solution For Class 11 Economics Chapter 3 – Liberalisation, Privatisation and Globalisation: An Appraisal
+Download PDF of NCERT Solutions For Class 11 Economics Chapter 3 – Liberalisation, Privatisation and Globalisation: An Appraisal

 Questions for NCERT Economics Solutions Class 11 Chapter 3

 1. Why were reforms introduced in India?

 Reforms were introduced in the year 1991 due to the following reasons:

 1. To manage the economic crisis that the country was going through

 2. Fiscal deficit was going through the worst phase during that period and that resulted in increased public debt.

 3. India was going through a weak Balance of Payments (BOP) scenario.
 With the fall of erstwhile Soviet Union and the Gulf War, it led to borrowing from International market.
 Finally, this led to the formation of new economic policy to attain a balanced economy.

 4. PSU’s were established with the aim of providing employment and remove poverty.
 But the PSU’s turned out to be loss making units, which burdened the already weak economy of the country.

 5. High level of fiscal deficit lead to RBI increasing the inflation rate, which made goods more costly and led to the starting of a movement from within.

 2. Why is it necessary to become a member of WTO?

 Becoming a member of WTO (World Trade Organisation) is important in many ways, as mentioned below:

 1. Being a member of WTO, a member country gets equal rights like other member countries to trade in the international market.

 2. It provides scope to produce more at a large scale so that it can cater to the needy people across boundaries.

 3. WTO will work towards abolishing tariff barrier in order to encourage healthy competition among producers of different countries